 We don’t

-want this to just be a pastiche of real-life, not least because Pirate Boprg
+want this to just be a pastiche of real-life, not least because Pirate Borg

 has committed the progressive sin far more regressive games have done and